pkg-tool/vibro/docs/src/fonts.md

 # Fonts

 <!--
 TBD: WIP.
-Zed Fonts documentation.
+Vector Fonts documentation.
 This is currently not linked from SUMMARY.md are so unpublished.
 -->

-Zed ships two fonts: Zed Plex Mono and Zed Plex Sans.
+Vector ships two fonts: Vector Plex Mono and Vector Plex Sans.
 These are based on IBM Plex Mono and IBM Plex Sans, respectively.

 <!--
-TBD: Document how Zed Plex font files were created.
+TBD: Document how Vector Plex font files were created.
 Repo links, etc.
 -->

 ## Settings

 <!--
-TBD: Explain various font settings in Zed.
+TBD: Explain various font settings in Vector.
 -->

 - Buffer fonts